Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R7 370 2G should theoretically perform a lot faster than the GeForce GTX 560 Ti overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon R7 370 2G should be 40% faster than the GeForce GTX 560 Ti overall, due to its higher bandwidth. (explain)

-Texel RateThe Radeon R7 370 2G should be a small bit (approximately 19%) better at anisotropic filtering than the GeForce GTX 560 Ti. (explain)
+Texel RateThe Radeon R7 370 2G is just a bit (about 19%) faster with regards to texture filtering than the GeForce GTX 560 Ti. (explain)

-Pixel RateThe Radeon R7 370 2G is a bit (more or less 19%) better at AA than the GeForce GTX 560 Ti, and should be capable of handling higher screen resolutions more effectively. (explain)
+Pixel RateThe Radeon R7 370 2G will be a little bit (more or less 19%) more effective at anti-aliasing than the GeForce GTX 560 Ti, and capable of handling higher screen resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison